-You probably know Ansel Adams—born on February 20, 1902—as the man who helped promote the National Park Service through his magnificent photographs, but there was a lot more to the shutterbug than his iconic, black-and-white vistas.
+You probably know Ansel Adams—who was born on February 20, 1902—as the man who helped promote the National Park Service through his magnificent photographs.
+But there was a lot more to the shutterbug than his iconic, black-and-white vistas.
 Here are five lesser-known facts about the celebrated photographer.

 1. AN EARTHQUAKE LED TO HIS DISTINCTIVE NOSE.

 Adams was a four-year-old tot when the 1906 San Francisco earthquake struck his hometown.
 Although the boy managed to escape injury during the quake itself, an aftershock threw him face-first into a garden wall, breaking his nose.
 According to a 1979 interview with TIME, Adams said that doctors told his parents that it would be best to fix the nose when the boy matured.
 He joked, "But of course I never did mature, so I still have the nose."
 The nose became Adams' most striking physical feature.
 His buddy Cedric Wright liked to refer to Adams' honker as his "earthquake nose."

 Adams was an energetic, inattentive student, and that trait coupled with a possible case of dyslexia earned him the heave-ho from private schools.
 It was clear, however, that he was a sharp boy—when motivated.